 3. Deletions of courses, degree, minor, or certificate programs.

 4. Membership in the Graduate and Doctoral Faculty.

-5. Regulations for admission of students to the Office of Graduate Studies.
+5. Regulations for admission of students to the Graduate School.

 6. Minimum academic standards for graduate education.